-The Benefits of Nature Play for Babies & Toddlers
+Nature Play Benefits for Babies & Toddlers

-It is for this reason that the Early Years Learning Framework for Australia, the National curriculum for Early Childhood Education, places an emphasis on children engaging actively in play-based learning from birth to five years old.
-This emphasis acknowledges the vital role of play in enriching the life of the child and the values of families as the child’s “first and most influential educators.”
+Time in nature isn’t just a ‘nice outing’ for little ones.
 Children of all ages and abilities can experience unstructured nature play.
+In fact, the Early Years Learning Framework for Australia, the National Curriculum for Early Childhood Education, places an emphasis on children engaging actively in play-based learning from birth to five years old.

 Some of the primary benefits of nature play for babies and toddlers include:

 1. Connection

-The Framework identifies play as a vital opportunity for “belonging, being and becoming” – vital foundations for children’s development. building trusting connections with their significant adults. fostering a sense of belonging in the world. calming of outdoor spaces
+The Framework identifies play as a vital opportunity for “belonging, being and becoming” – vital foundations for children’s development. building trusting connections with their significant adults. fostering a sense of belonging in the world.

 Natural experiences inspire awe and wonder in babies and young children,